-I aim to build work that bridges gaps between the study of human experience in the neurosciences and the creation of human experience in the arts.
+I build work that bridges gaps between the study of human experience in the neurosciences and the creation of human experience in the arts.
+This is where subjectivity and objectivity meet, in the struggle to experience new understandings of experience.
 Art that engenders and organizes self-reflection is experimental phenomenology--thus brain science.
-In turn, science that lays bare questions which have heretofore been hidden by answers, as James Baldwin said, is art.
-My work creates spaces where boundaries blur between science and art, reverence and irreverence, the many vocabularies within and without.
-Pieces that question the futures we are building as scientists and engineers, that perform inquiry that may not yield to objective investigation, and that repurpose technology for play and probing outside the bounds and demands of utility.
+In turn, science that lays bare questions which have heretofore been hidden by reductionist answers, is art.
+My work mixes both to create spaces where boundaries blur between science and art, reverence and irreverence, the many vocabularies within and without the human.
+Art/science pieces that question the futures we are building as scientists and engineers, that perform inquiry that may not yield to quantification and objective investigation, and that repurpose technology for probing outside the bounds and demands of utility.
+You’ll see below pieces that let us control the unconscious in dreams, step inside neuroscience in VR, program aesthetic experience into the brain via the body, and question objectivity by experiencing emotions as a wholly quantified self.

 Digital Divining Rod

 In Digital Divining Rod, science and art intersect allowing new, material inquiries into our subconscious cognition.
 How can we think about things we know but do not know we know?
 I create an interactive sculpture for thinking about thinking without thinking about thinking.
 Here people can encounter their subconscious through physical, digital, and environmental sleight of hand.
-They can discover their unconscious, embodied knowledge and think about thinking about nothing.
+They can discover their unconscious, embodied knowledge.
 An artistic agitation of a scientific challenge.

 Bridging multiple programs and 7 different MIT labs, I founded an artist's collective building installation art and performance art around Cambridge and Boston: The HotMilks Foundation.
 Since our inception 1 year ago, we have been commissioned 6 separate times by the Boston Museum of Fine Arts, building pieces linking science and the arts, as well as building uncommissioned pop-up performances around MIT.
 Projects Affective Spa, Partition and Cat Café detailed below: